 When Peter met Nancy…

 As Peter set to work establishing captive breeding programs for the varied and often critically endangered species in his collection he worked closely with local zoological facilities, including, of course, the San Francisco Zoo.
-It was there that he met lead curator, raptor-specialist, and his future wife, Nancy Lang.
-Combining their unique skill-sets, the pair set about turning this vast swath of oak woodland into the world class wildlife preserve it is today.
+It was there that he met the lead curator, raptor-specialist, and his future wife, Nancy Lang.
+Combining their unique skill-sets, the pair set about turning this vast swath of oak woodland into the world-class wildlife preserve it is today.

-The mission of Safari West is to actively promote conservation and environmental education, while sharing knowledge that empowers each individual to think sustainably about their role in the environment and the world at large.
+The mission of Safari West is to actively promote conservation and environmental education while imparting knowledge that helps each individual make well-informed choices in regards to the environment and wildlife conservation.

 From the Sound Stage to the Serengeti

 Peter’s love affair with wildlife began at a young age.
 As a boy, he spent many days running around the back lots and sound stages where his father, Otto Lang, directed films and TV shows.
 Otto’s film work had a major impact on young Peter; especially shows featuring wild animals, like Daktari and Sea Hunt.

 A Focus on Conservation

 After four years of operating their conservation breeding facility behind closed doors, Peter and Nancy opened their home to the public on July 4th, 1993.
 From the very beginning, their mission focused on conservation and education.
 Peter, Nancy, and all who’ve worked with them over the years are dedicated to inspiring and nurturing conservation advocates of every stripe.